rcgray/free-genai-bootcamp-2025/visual-novel/server/README.md

 A lightweight, generic proxy server for securely communicating with various LLM APIs (OpenAI, Anthropic, local models, etc.) without exposing API keys in client-side code.

+## Overview

+This proxy server acts as a secure intermediary between client applications and Large Language Model providers.
+It handles API key management, request formatting, and response processing, allowing client applications to interact with LLMs without exposing sensitive credentials.
+The proxy supports multiple LLM providers and offers consistent response handling regardless of the backend service used.

 ## Features

 - Secure API key handling - keys are stored server-side only